Bankruptcy Lawyer Advice: Avoid These Actions Before You File

 Bankruptcy Lawyers and Getting the Process Right

 These are just a few general tips for avoiding mistakes when filing bankruptcy.
-When it comes to getting real guidance, the bankruptcy lawyers and attorneys at Groce & DeArmon can make sure you avoid these mistakes.
+When it comes to getting real guidance, the bankruptcy lawyers and attorneys at Groce & DeArmon, P.C. can make sure you avoid these mistakes.
 To start your bankruptcy filing now, contact our professional law firm today for a free consultation.